CNN’s Brian Stelter Rants Against ‘Broken’ Social Media After Users Claim He’s Linked To Jeffrey Epstein

 — Brian Stelter (@brianstelter) November 6, 2019

-In another tweet that referred to what was occurring on the platform as “ANTIsocial media,” Stelter shared screenshots of accounts he deemed “bots” and “anonymous commenters” who shared “crazy” memes, which included one that alleged the CNN anchor had been to Esptein’s “pedo island,” and another that asked if there was a link between Epstein, Stelter, and former President Bill Clinton.
+In another tweet that referred to what was occurring on the platform as “ANTIsocial media,” Stelter shared screenshots of accounts he deemed “bots” and “anonymous commenters” sharing “crazy” memes, including one that alleged the CNN anchor had been to Epstein’s “pedo island.”
+Another screenshot asked if there was a link between Epstein, Stelter, and former President Bill Clinton.

-In a final tweet in the thread, which consisted of five tweets, Stelter said he believed social media sites were “broken beyond belief,” and added that he thought little was being done to address the issues.
+In a final tweet in the thread, Stelter said he believed social media sites were “broken beyond belief” and added that he thought little was being done to address the issues.

-Social media website, like Twitter and Facebook, have been under heavy criticism among politicians.
-Twitter made headlines earlier this week when it announced that the platform would no longer be running political advertisements.
-Facebook CEO Mark Zuckerberg testified before Congress last month about his platform’s role in politics, including on calls for the social media platform to be broken up, per Vanity Fair.
+Social media websites, like Twitter and Facebook, have received heavy criticism from politicians.
+Twitter made headlines earlier this week when it announced political advertisements would not be allowed.
+Facebook CEO Mark Zuckerberg testified before Congress last month about his platform’s role in politics and demands for the potential breakup of the social media company, per Vanity Fair.

-Stelter isn’t the first prominent figure to claim that they have been the target of individuals who claimed they have been associated with the late Epstein’s alleged crimes.
-Chrissy Tiegen last week also sent a series of tweets that blasted people who said that she and her husband were linked to Epstein’s alleged pedophile ring.
+Stelter isn’t the first prominent figure to claim that they have been targeted by individuals saying they are associated with the late Epstein’s alleged crimes.
+Chrissy Teigen last week also sent a series of tweets that blasted people who said that she and her husband were linked to Epstein’s alleged pedophile ring.